flash-global/connect-package/README.md

 ### Injectors

 Injectors is an great feature of Objective-PHP services factory.
-With injectors, your services will be injected the right dependency by the services factory.
+With injectors, your services will be injected in the right dependency by the services factory.
 Here below an example:

 ```php